Tools and methods of neurosurgeons in Assuta

 Topographic mapping in the operations on the brain for tumors

 While magnetic resonance spectroscopy or MRI neurosurgeons provide valuable information about brain tumors, they have not identified sensitive areas of the body that are responsible for speech, thought, sensation and movement.
-Brain mapping during surgery sets critical areas and determines necessary to remove the margin of healthy tissue.
+Mapping the brain during the operation sets the critical areas and determines necessary to remove the margin of healthy tissue.

 Brain mapping tools include: